nonconvextech/ftlog/README.md

 - month `Period::Month`
 - year `Period::Year`

-Log rotation is configured in `FileAppender`, and datetime will be added to the end of filename:
+Log rotation is configured in `FileAppender`, and the timestamp is appended to the end of the filename:

 ```rust
 use ftlog::appender::{FileAppender, Period};